top of page

 • 2-4 slices of crispy bacon (2 for an app, 4 for 2 entrees)

-• 6-12 medium sized scallops depending on if you're doing an app or entree
+• 6-12 medium sized scallops (depending on app or entree)

 • Finely sliced chives, for garnish